-Read the rest of the article here.
+Read the rest of Harjo’s poem and the rest of the issue here.

 “You need to learn the rules before you can break them.
 And you need to read everybody.
 If you’re black, don’t just read black writers and if you’re white, don’t just read white writers, etc. I read everybody across the board, all ethnicities.
 I’m curious about mankind.
 I want to know how everybody lives.” – Terry McMillan

 Click to watch the full interview:

 Back when the legendary author Kurt Vonnegut (Cat’s Cradle, Slaughterhouse-Five) was just an anthropology student at the University of Chicago, he produced a brilliant graph as his master’s thesis, a project that was ultimately rejected.
 The concept details how the protagonist of a story has ups and downs that can be pinpointed in a graph, revealing the shape of the story.
 As he explained in his autobiography Palm Sunday: An Autobiographical Collage, “stories have shapes which can be drawn on graph paper, and the shape of a given society’s stories is at least as interesting as the shape of its pots or spearheads.”
 Visual.ly adopted Vonnegut’s concept and created the striking graphic below.

 In this Telegraph essay, British author and screenwriter Hanif Kureishi (Intimacy, The Body, The Last Word) argues that writers, by spending too much time on the safe questions of plot and dialogue, are missing the importance of digging deep into the imagination and the "useful trouble" it may offer.